RaquelFonsec/Classification-models/README.md

 Confusion matrix is plotted to visualize model predictions for digits 0-9.
 Conclusion:
 Based on the analyses performed on both datasets, logistic regression shows promising results in classifying iris species and handwritten digits.
-The detailed README provides instructions for installing the project and outlines the steps and results of the analyses.